 The Burren, from the Gaelic word Boireann is an area of limestone rock covering imposing majestic mountains, and tranquil valleys with gently meandering streams.
 With its innate sense of spiritual peace, extraordinary array of flora and wildlife, and megalithic tombs and monuments older than Egypt's pyramids, the Burren creates a tapestry of colour and a seductively magical aura which few people leave without wanting to experience again.
 Finish off the day with a meal in a traditional Irish pub.

-Contact us to find out more information or to make your booking now.
+Contact us to find out more information on Chauffeur tour of Clare or to make your booking now.